Starlightbotanist/pureRGB-caught-indicator/README.md

 # Pokémon PureRGB (PureRed, PureGreen, PureBlue)

-Please see the orignal github page for information about this hack: https://github.com/Vortyne/pureRGB
+Please see the original github page for information about this hack: https://github.com/Vortyne/pureRGB

 ## Fork Changes